Best gaming PC under £1,000 (2026)

 Games this PC handles well

-What this PC can't quite handle
+What this build can't quite handle

 - Microsoft Flight Simulator 2024 — playable at 1080p/30, not enjoyable

-- Cyberpunk 2077 with path tracing — 4060 will not deliver
+- Cyberpunk 2077 with path tracing — the 4060 will not deliver

 - 4K gaming generally — the 4060 has neither the VRAM nor the raster power